Heal All, Xià Kū Cǎo, 夏枯草, Spica Prunellae Vulgaris

 Patterns: Liver fire • Ascending yang

-Actions: Clear heat • Clear liver fire • Brighten eyes • Transform Phlegm
+Actions: Treat phlegm fire • Clear liver fire • Brighten eyes • Reduce throat nodules

-Indications: Hypertension • Nodules • Heat • Liver deficiency • Red and swollen eyes • Evening eye pain
+Indications: Hypertension • Nodules - especially in the throat and Upper Jiao • Heat • Liver deficiency • Red and swollen eyes • Evening eye pain

 Contraindications: Autoimmune disorder • Allergic to mint • Spleen deficiency • Stomach deficiency